venatresca4888/DexPlusPlus/README.md

 ```
 For specific versions, go to [releases](https://github.com/venatresca4888/Xe4a1Dex/releases).

-## What's the difference between Dex and Dex++?
+## What's the difference between Dex and Xe4a1Dex?
 Since the original Dex is the last release and Moon have discontinued it, it still has some missing features.
-Here are the features that were added/fixed in Dex++
+Here are the features that were added/fixed in Xe4a1Dex
 - Using New Roblox Studio Icons
 - Updated API
 - Uses Konstant, [Advanced Decompiler](https://github.com/w-a-e/Advanced-Decompiler-V3) and [Shiny](https://github.com/venatresca4888/shiny)/[Medal](https://github.com/shrimp-nz/medal) as fallback decompilers (for shitsploits who doesn't have it)